cnsharp/nupack/README.md

 # NuPack
-Visual Studio extension to build and deploy NuGet package
+Visual Studio extension for building and publishing NuGet packages.

 ### Features
 * Build and Deploy Packages